-A School ethos of encouragement is central to the promotion of good behaviour.
+Boroughbridge High School's ethos of encouragement of a positive environment is central to the promotion of good behaviour.
 Rewards are one means of achieving this.
 They have a motivational role in helping pupils to realise that good behaviour is valued, and are clearly defined in the procedures.
 Integral to the system of rewards is an emphasis on praise, both informal and formal, to individuals and groups.